 In this section, we define how context affects the results of queries, so that the same query returns different results based on the context of its execution.
-Such contextaware personalization is achieved through the use of preferences.
-In particular, users express their preferences on specific database instances for a variety of context states.
+Such context-aware personalization is achieved through the use of preferences.
 In general, there are two different approaches for expressing preferences: a quantitative and a qualitative one.
-With the quantitative approach, preferences are expressed indirectly by using scoring functions that associate a numeric score with every tuple of the query answer.
-In the qualitative approach (such as the work in [4]), preferences between the tuples in the query answer are specified directly, typically using binary preference relations.
+With the quantitative approach (e.g., [1]), preferences are expressed indirectly by using scoring functions that associate a numeric score with every tuple of the query answer.
+In the qualitative approach (such as the work in [3]), preferences between tuples in the query answer are specified directly, typically using binary preference relations.

-Although, our context model can be used for extending both quantitative and qualitative approaches, we use a simple quantitative preference model to demonstrate the basic issues underlying contextualization.
+Although, our context model can be used with both quantitative and qualitative approaches, we use a simple quantitative preference model to demonstrate the basic issues underlying contextualization.
 In particular, users express their preference for specific database instances by providing a numeric score which is a real number between 0 and 1.
 This score expresses their degree of interest.
 Value 1 indicates extreme interest, while value 0 indicates no interest.
 Interest is expressed for specific values of non context attributes of a database relation, for instance for the various attributes (e.g., type, location) of our Point_of_Interest database relation.
-This is similar to the general quantitative framework of [1].
+In particular, a contextual preference is defined as follows.